chgies/EaR_R/README.md

 You can find information for feature extraction and further use in the 'references' folder

 This code is work in progress.

+Troubleshooting:
+1) If MediaPipe Landmark Model initialization throws "RuntimeError: Can't open zip archive", download the model from https://developers.google.com/mediapipe/solutions/vision/pose_landmarker and put it into the local "landmark_files" directory